prince-chrismc/Simple-Socket/README.md

 # CSimpleSocket [![Build Status](https://travis-ci.org/prince-chrismc/clsocket.svg?branch=master)](https://travis-ci.org/prince-chrismc/clsocket)
-This fork aims to have the original library compile and work reliably using modern c++ compilers ( MSVC 15.7 / GCC 7.3 )
+This ~fork~ repository aims to have the original library compile and work reliably using modern c++ compilers ( MSVC 15.7 / GCC 7.3 ) with a focus on the async and multicast functionality.

 ### Table of Contents
 1. [History](#History)